elementary/cerbere/README.md

     cd build
     ninja

-To install, use `ninja install`, then execute with `cerbere`
+To install, use `ninja install`, then execute with `io.elementary.cerbere`

     sudo ninja install
-    cerbere
+    io.elementary.cerbere